-Variable Name decisionType

-Spaeth Name DEC_TYPE

-Normalizations varDecisionTypes (6)
+Variable Name Spaeth Name Normalizations decisionType DEC_TYPE varDecisionTypes (6)

 Users should choose among the types of decisions that the Supreme Court renders.

 decisionType=1: Cases in which the Court hears oral argument and which it decides by a signed opinion.
 These are the Court's so-called formally decided full opinion cases.